resonance-audio/resonance-audio-web-sdk/README.md

 ## License

-Copyright 2016 Google Inc. All Rights Reserved.
+Copyright &copy; 2017 Google Inc. All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at